substantic/rain/docs/guide/overview.rst

 Future directions
 =================

-There are many things to improve, and even more new things to add.
-To work efficiently, we need to prioritize and for that we need your feedback and use cases.
+There are many things to improve and even more new things to add.
+To work efficiently we need to prioritize, and for that we need your feedback and use cases.
 Which features would you like to see and put to good use?
 What kind of pipelines do you run?